 - Δ has a positive convex corner at some Reeb chord besides a, - Δ has at least one positive convex corner at a, - all other convex corners of Δ are negative, and - the only possible concave corners of Δ are positive concave corners at a, then it must be the case that the (closure of the) boundary of Δ in $\Pi{xy}(\Lambda+)$ passes through the crossing $\Pi{xy}(a)$ only once.
-That is, any immersed disk Δ must have no concave corners, Δ must have exactly one positive convex corner at a, and the boundary of Δ never passes through a except at that corner.
+That is, any immersed disk Δ with the given properties must have no concave corners, Δ must have exactly one positive convex corner at a, and the boundary of Δ never passes through a except at that corner.

 Remark 4.4.
-We remark that being proper and being simple in the sense of [EHK16] are not the same; we refer to [EHK16, Definition 6.16] for the index condition that defines the latter property.
-In particular, the contractible Reeb chord a_9 in Figure 21 below is proper but not simple.
-The necessity of considering saddle moves at Reeb chords like a_9 in this paper is what motivated our definition of proper chords.
+We remark that being proper and being simple in the sense of [EHK16] are not the same.
+We refer to [EHK16, Definition 6.16] for the index condition that defines the latter property.
+In our language, the condition for a Reeb chord a to be simple can be restated as follows: for any immersed disk Δ such that Δ has k positive convex corners at a, a positive convex corner at some Reeb chord besides a, and all other corners (including concave corners) being negative, it must be the case that Δ has at least k concave corners.
+The contractible Reeb chord a_9 in Figure 22 below is proper but not simple; the necessity of considering saddle moves at Reeb chords like a_9 in this paper is what motivated our definition of proper chords.
+We do not know if all simple contractible chords must be proper.